teigoonishi/teigoonishi.github.io/index.md

 ### News

-On December 8, 2020, I'll be presenting a paper entitled "Clitic Doubling in Tocharian A" in the online workshop ["Tocharian in Progress"](https://www.universiteitleiden.nl/en/events/2020/12/tocharian-in-progress).
+On January 10, 2021, I'll be presenting a paper entitled ["Pronominal clitics in Tocharian B and their implications for split intransitivity"](https://www.linguisticsociety.org/abstract/pronominal-clitics-tocharian-b-and-their-implications-split-intransitivity) at the Linguistic Society of America 2021 Virtual Annual Meeting.
-You can find my handout [**here**](https://www.dropbox.com/s/yiinq2fm6v16qfj/onishi2020_clitic.pdf?dl=0).
+You can find my handout [**here**](https://www.dropbox.com/s/utcnmkuony9z5co/lsa2021.pdf?dl=0).

 ### CV